Israel prosecutes between 500 and 700 Palestinian children in military courts each year.

-Between January 1, 2014 and December 31, 2019, DCIP collected sworn affidavits from 752 child detainees, describing their arrest, interrogation, and detention experiences.
-Of these,
+Between January 1, 2016 and December 31, 2022, DCIP collected sworn affidavits from 766 child detainees detained by Israeli forces from the occupied West Bank and prosecuted in Israeli military courts describing their arrest, interrogation, and detention experiences.

 In 1991, Israel ratified the United Nations Convention on the Rights of the Child (CRC), which stipulates that children should only be deprived of their liberty as a measure of last resort, must not be unlawfully or arbitrarily detained, and must not be subjected to torture and other cruel, inhuman or degrading treatment or punishment.

 Despite various degrees of engagement by U.N. human rights bodies including the Committee on the Rights of the Child, the Committee Against Torture, the U.N.
 Working Group on Arbitrary Detention, as well as the Special Representative of the Secretary-General on Children in Armed Conflict, and numerous governmental and non-governmental organizations, Israeli authorities have persistently failed to implement practical changes to end its unlawful practices towards Palestinian child detainees.
 Reforms undertaken thus far have been largely cosmetic rather than substantive.

 What We Do

 Since 1991, our lawyers have provided legal representation to Palestinian children prosecuted in Israeli military courts.
 We defend and protect Palestinian child detainees and work to end the military arrest and prosecution of Palestinian children by Israeli forces.

 - Provide free legal representation to Palestinian children charged in Israeli military courts

 - Document ill-treatment and torture by Israeli forces